 A trip to the Masca Valley feels like a trip back in time.
 The village of Masca consists of a handful of houses and a few restaurants looking over the staggering cliffs, which offer glimpses of the ocean.

 Hike around the impressive valley and take in the wild beauty of this place.
 Unfortunately, reaching Masca Valley is not exactly easy without a car.
 You can catch bus 355 or 365 from Buenavista del Norte.
-However, unless you’re staying in Buenavista, you also need to keep into account the trip to get there, which is 1.5 hours from Puerto de la Cruz.
+However, unless you’re staying in Buenavista, you also need to account for the trip to get there, which is 1.5 hours from Puerto de la Cruz.

 If you can’t rent a car, probably the easiest way to visit Masca Valley is on a guided tour.
 Get Your Guide has a Teide and Masca Valley Tour from Puerto de la Cruz, while Viator has a similar tour from the south.